egeerardyn/awesome-LaTeX/README.md

 - [microtype](https://ctan.org/pkg/microtype) - This package improves the appearance of your documents by enabling margin kerning and font expansion.

+### Presentations, Slides

+- [nics](https://nics.nilcons.com/) - An opinionated alternative to Beamer, that we created with the hopes to make common tasks very easy and beautifully rendered by default.
+Has awesome documentation and a detailed cheatsheet to help you getting started.

 ## Templates

 - [LaTeX templates](https://www.latextemplates.com) - Collection of templates for papers, posters, resumés, theses, books, presentations, … for LaTeX.